Desk stretches between meetings: quick relief when busy

 9. Glute squeeze and release for hip stabilization

-Your glutes deactivate during prolonged sitting – a phenomenon physical therapists call gluteal amnesia, where the gluteal muscles lose their normal firing pattern after sustained compression and shortening [6].
-When you sit for 90-plus minutes, your lower back compensates by taking over the stability work it was not designed for.
-Weak glutes after sitting are the hidden cause of most lower back strain.
+Your glutes, mainly the gluteus maximus and gluteus medius, can become underactive during prolonged sitting, losing some of their normal firing pattern after sustained compression and shortening [5].
+When you sit for 90-plus minutes, your lower back can end up compensating by taking over stability work it was not designed for.
+Underactive glutes after long sitting are a frequently overlooked contributor to lower back strain.

 Sit upright in your chair.
-Clench your glute muscles as hard as you can for 2-3 seconds, then release.
+Clench your glute muscles as hard as you can for 2 to 3 seconds, breathe out, then release.
 Repeat 10 times.
-You are not stretching here – you are activating.
+You are not stretching here, you are activating.

 Isometric hold is a contraction where the muscle generates force without changing length, activating the muscle fibers and signaling your nervous system to re-engage the targeted muscle group.
 After 10 repetitions, you will feel more connected to your pelvis and lower body.

-Deactivated glutes contribute to lower back pain, hip tightness, and that stiff feeling when you stand.
-A 30-second glute activation prevents the cascade of lower body tightness that comes from meeting marathons.
-Sundstrup et al. found that exercise frequency was a stronger predictor of musculoskeletal benefit than session duration in workplace physical exercise programs [5].
+Underactive glutes can contribute to lower back discomfort, hip tightness, and that stiff feeling when you stand.
+A 30-second glute activation sequence helps interrupt the cascade of lower body tightness that comes from meeting marathons.

 For an approach to building a movement habit at work that includes activation exercises like this one, see our dedicated guide.
 And if meeting-heavy days are eroding your focus more broadly, our deep work strategies guide covers how to protect cognitive output around packed schedules.